 With the growing importance of internal communications, many organizations not only have a dedicated Human Resources department but also a specialized Internal Communications team.

-3 Ways to Collaborate with HR to Enable a Thriving Workplace Culture
+3 Ways to Collaborate with HR to Enable a Positive Workplace Culture

 In order to set the tone for your workplace culture, you need to identify internal influencers within your organization.

-They’re the ones whom work colleagues turn to for advice regarding a workplace crisis or even problems with their managers.
+They’re the ones who work colleagues turn to for advice regarding a workplace crisis or even problems with their managers.

 If you want to introduce an unpopular company change or a significant policy and ensure your employees remain engaged with any kind of new initiative, you need to leverage the power of these internal influencers.
 They can, after all, exercise a lot of influence over your workplace culture.